 The puppet agent will download a Liferay tarball, deploy it under /srv on the block storage device, install MySQL, install and configure an Apache HTTP server that will do HTTPs in front of the Apache Tomcat servlet container hosting the Liferay portal, bootstrap the initial Liferay configuration.
 It will also setup backups and apply some security-related configuration, by blocking all unnecessary ports, adjusting SSH configuration and so on.
 Once puppet agent runs will be over, the MoBrain Web Portal will be deployed and setup on the Virtual Machine.

-At this point the only missing thing is connecting the MoBrain Web Portal domain name, mobrain.egi.eu to the IP that was assigned to the Virtual Machine on its creation.
+At this point the only missing thing is connecting the MoBrain Web Portal domain name, mobrain.egi.eu to the IP address that was assigned to the Virtual Machine upon creation.

 Updating the public IP of the MoBrain Web Portal